 Aaron made the transition to cars in 2011 by winning a $20,000 scholarship through the Skip Barber Karting Scholarship Shootout.
 He used his scholarship to compete in twelve races in the 2012 Skip Barber Summer Series.
 In his first Skip Barber race held at the famous Road America in Elkhart Lake, Wisconsin Aaron started last in the 17 car field and made his way to the front to win his first ever car race.
 He went on to win four more races along with four other podium finishes in his twelve starts in the series.

 With his success from the Summer Series Aaron went to the 2012 Skip Barber Championship Shootout held at Road Atlanta.
 Although Aaron did not win the top prize he did come away with a $10,000 racing scholarship.
 Aaron then competed in the Skip Barber Winter Series claiming 2nd place.
 He then joined WISKO Race Engineering for the 2013 F1600 Championship Series.
 Aaron Claimed one win, two pole positions, and five other podium finishes on his way to 3rd in the championship.
 Aaron was also selected as a Team USA Scholarship candidate in 2013.
 Aaron returned to the Skip Barber Championship Shootout in 2013 and this time came away with the win!
 He claimed the $200,000 Mazda Scholarship.
-Aaron will be competing in the 2014 USF2000 Championship series presented by Cooper Tires.
+Aaron will be competing in the 2015 USF2000 Championship series presented by Cooper Tires for Cape Motorsports with Wayne Taylor Racing

 Hobbies: Racing, golf, snowboarding, wakeboarding, Star Wars